mkandaleft/COMP472_AK12/model_training/README.md

       ---> train using training.py ---> evaluate model and training using saved weights

 ## Other:
+  - fane_experiment contains faneModel.py which is our experiment model.
   - model_weights.pth saves the weight after training.
   - gridSearch.py does a hyperparameter search to find best hyperparameters.